refinedev/refine/documentation/docs/api-reference/mui/hooks/useDataGrid/index.md

 Mui X community version only sorts the rows according to one criterion at a time.
 To use multi-sorting, you need to upgrade to the [Pro plan](https://mui.com/pricing/).

-However, multiple sorting can be done as server-side without specifying the `sortModel`.
+However, multiple sorting can be done server-side without specifying the `sortModel`.

 ```tsx
 return <DataGrid {...dataGridProps} sortModel={undefined} autoHeight />;